 Anthropoetics, founded in 1995 as UCLA’s first Open Access journal, is devoted to Generative Anthropology, which studies the works of human culture on the hypothesis that language, religion, art, and all things specifically human can be traced to a unique scene of origin.
 The Chronicles of Love & Resentment have been available since 1995 and number well over 500.

 Follow the GABlog: Generative Anthropology in the Public Sphere, keep up with us on Twitter, and visit us on Facebook.
 A bibliography of Generative Anthropology can be found at the Anthropoetics Library Thing page.

 For a general introduction to Generative Anthropology, visit the Introduction to GA page.

-Our eleventh annual Summer Conference will be held at the University of Stockholm, Sweden, in June 2017.
+Our eleventh annual Generative Anthropology Summer Conference was held at the University of Stockholm, Sweden, in June 2017.
 The conference site contains the program and notes on the speakers.
 Next year’s conference is scheduled at the Cardinal Stefan Wyszynski University, Warsaw, Poland, on June 21-23, 2018.
 The Call For Papers is now available.